V-VLAPS: Value-Guided Planning for Vision-Language-Action Models: Related Work

 Although VLA models can perform a wide range of tasks, they are typically used in a purely reactive way: at each step, the model receives the current observation and instruction and outputs the next action (or action chunk), without explicit long-horizon planning.
 In challenging scenes or out-of-distribution configurations, this can lead to failures that the policy does not recover from \citep{gu2025safemultitaskfailuredetection}.
 In the language modeling paradigm, many methods have been introduced to mitigate similar issues by scaling test-time compute, such as chain-of-thought prompting \citep{wei2023chainofthoughtpromptingelicitsreasoning}, self-consistency sampling \citep{wang2023selfconsistencyimproveschainthought}, and MCTS during inference \citep{hao2023reasoninglanguagemodelplanning}.

-\citet{neary2025improvingpretrainedvisionlanguageactionpolicies} extend these ideas to the robotics domain to address the limitations of reactive execution.
-They introduced Vision-Language-Action Planning and Search (VLAPS), which embeds a pre-trained VLA into a model-based search procedure and uses the VLA to define action proposals and abstractions for planning.
-In our work, we build on VLAPS and keep the same fixed VLA backbone, but additionally learn a value function over its latent state and incorporate the resulting value predictions into VLAPS's scoring rule to guide the search.
+Recent work has also begun to study how extra test-time computation can improve VLA execution rather than relying solely on one-shot reactive action prediction \citep{robomonkey, TACO}. \citet{neary2025improvingpretrainedvisionlanguageactionpolicies} introduce Vision-Language-Action Planning and Search (VLAPS), which embeds a pre-trained VLA into a model-based search procedure and uses the VLA to define action proposals and abstractions for planning.
+In our work, we build on VLAPS and keep the same fixed VLA backbone, but additionally learn a value function over its latent state and incorporate the resulting value predictions into VLAPS's scoring rule to guide search.